 Early in 2013 he will be joining his eldest daughter and family in the Sacramento area of California's central valley.
 Painting in watercolours and perhaps watercolour tuition will continue to be his main interest and of course photography and website design.

 To view photographs of the Sacramento Valley near to where Tony will be living, visit

 the website of Photographer Stephen Fischer.
 For views of The American River

 |Well I finally made it - I'm here in California January 2013

 I arrived in San Francisco International on Tuesday January 8th. we were met by Paul and Margaret (Maggie.)
 Then drove up the interstate 80 to Citrus Heights,in Sacramento County where My daughter Steph' lives with her family, we will be staying here for several weeks, until we find a house to suit our combined needs.

-I will eventually be making frequent visits to the FairOaks art scene.
+I will try to make frequent visits to the FairOaks art scene.